wellcomecollection/catalogue-pipeline/docs/search_relevance/query_design.md

 #### Expectations

-* Searching for a phrase in quotation marks should match works containing that exact set of tokens, in the same order
+* Phrases are defined by tokens wrapped in quotation marks and should be matched exactly
 * Works matching individual tokens in the phrase should not be matched by this query

 #### Examples